Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What fees will I have to pay?

-Lenders in Quebec are only allowed to charge 35% annual interest rate on payday loans, which is comparable to the rate you might pay for a cash advance on your credit card.
+Lenders in Quebec are only allowed to charge a 35% annual interest rate on payday loans, which is comparable to the rate you might pay for a cash advance on your credit card.
 This has put the majority of brick-and-mortar lenders in the province out of business.
 That being said, unlicensed and online lenders still operate in Quebec, often charging higher than allowable rates.
 Since online sources are much harder to regulate, it’s difficult for the Canadian Government to get these websites shut down.
+This is why it’s essential that you know the regulations surrounding payday loans in Quebec so that you can avoid online scammers.

 How can I tell if a lender in Quebec is legit?

-Quebec has strict regulations for lenders, with a maximum allowable interest rate of 35% on payday loans.
-Look for the following signs to make sure you’re working with a legit lender.
+Quebec has strict regulations for lenders, with a maximum allowable annual interest rate of 35% on payday loans.
+Look for the following signs to make sure you’re working with a legitimate lender.

 - The lender follows rate and fee regulations.
-Stay away from lenders that don’t follow the 35% maximum AIR.
+Stay away from lenders that don’t follow the 35% annual interest rate maximum.

-- It doesn’t allow rollovers or multiple loans.
-Quebec law doesn’t allow payday lenders to give out multiple loans.
+- It doesn’t allow roll-overs or multiple loans.
+Quebec law doesn’t allow payday lenders to give out multiple loans, or to allow borrowers to use a second payday loan to pay off the current one.

 - It provides contracts in the language you use to speak with your lender.
 This means that if you and your lender communicate in English, your contract must be in English.
 If it’s in French, the contract must be in French.